 - Coupon Codes – This is more of a tip.
 If I need to order something like a genealogy book, a DNA test, etc., I always google “coupon codes for ______ 2017” before I complete my order.
 This quick coupon code search is quick and easy and saves you money!

-Being a frugal genealogy researcher does not have to be overwhelming or difficult.
+Learning to save money researching genealogy does not have to be overwhelming or difficult.
 Everyone will have different priorities for their genealogy dollars which is perfectly okay.

 Please note that this post contains affiliate links which means I may earn a commission if you decide to purchase a product/service.
 This does not cost you extra and helps keep the lights on here at Are You My Cousin?.
 Be assured I only recommend products/services that I use and think you would like too.